UofT-DSI/sql/README.md

 ## Assignments

 Grading is pass/fail.
 There is only one assignment and six short (but mandatory) homeworks.
 Class Participation is 12% of the final grade.
-Submit via your Google Drive.
+Submit via your Google Drive using lastname_firstname_SQL_HW#.

 | Assessment	|  Due Date | SQL | Weight |
 | --- | --- | --- | --- |